Today’s segment is: What is the benediction?

 There is also a relationship between receiving a benediction and repentance.

-But then we trust that the work He did on the cross for our salvation was enough to pay for our sin and trust that His free gift of salvation was enough to provide what we needed to stand righteous before Him because of Jesus.
+Then we trust that the work He did on the cross for our salvation was enough to pay for our sin and trust that His free gift of salvation was enough to provide what we needed to stand righteous before Him because of Jesus.

 As we walk by faith over the years, we do continue to sin even when we don’t want to, or sometimes when we do.
 Again, we must repent before God of our sinful deeds and actions and sometimes to other people as well.
 But the final part of that process of repentance does not involve groveling in order to do penance for what we did wrong.
 There is nothing Biblical or gospel-oriented about that!